mit4web/ajax-to-python-example/README.md

 ## Setup Wayscript Program

-If you don't have one already, register for a WayScript account
+1) If you don't have one already, register for a WayScript account
 ```
 https://wayscript.com/
 ```
+2) Create a New Program

 ## Run App